Giffune History, Family Crest & Coats of Arms

 Early Origins of the Giffune family

 The surname Giffune was first found in North Ayrshire where the Barony of Giffen was in the parish of Beith in the former District of Cunninghame.
 Giffen Castle is today in ruins but the castle was home to the Lordship of Giffin, which included the Baronies of Giffen, Trearne, Hessilhead, Broadstone, Roughwood and Ramshead dating back to the 15th century.
 It fell into disrepair soon after 1726 and finally collapsed in 1838.

 Further to the south, "the Subsidy Rolls of Worcestershire (1327) and Warwickshire (1332) contain at least 40 surnames [with the] -en [suffix.] " By example, Peter and Rose Geffen were listed in the Subsidy Rolls for Warwickshire in 1332.
 Willelmus Gyffon was listed in the Yorkshire Poll Tax Rolls of 1379.

 Early History of the Giffune family

 This web page shows only a small excerpt of our Giffune research.
-Another 124 words (9 lines of text) covering the years 1710, 1837, 1910, 1640 and are included under the topic Early Giffune History in all our PDF Extended History products and printed products wherever possible.
+Another 124 words (9 lines of text) covering the years 1640, 1710, 1837, 1890 and 1910 are included under the topic Early Giffune History in all our PDF Extended History products and printed products wherever possible.

 Giffune Spelling Variations

 Flemish surnames are characterized by a large number of spelling variations.
 One reason for this is that medieval English lacked definite spelling rules.
 The spellings of surnames were also influenced by the official court languages, which were French and Latin.
 Names were rarely spelled consistently in medieval times.
 Scribes and church officials recorded names as they sounded, rather than adhering to specific spelling rules, and people often had their names registered in several different forms throughout their lives.
 One of the greatest reasons for change is the linguistic uniqueness of the Flemish settlers in England, who spoke a language closely related to Dutch.
 The pronunciation and spelling of Flemish names were often altered to suit the tastes of English-speaking people.
 In many cases, the first, final, or middle syllables of surnames were eliminated.
 The name has been spelled Giffin, Giffen, Geffen, Giffan, Giffon, Geffan, Geffon, Giffines, Giffins, Giffans, Giffons, Whiffen, Whiffin, Wiffin, Wiffen, McGiffen and many more.

 Early Notables of the Giffune family

 More information is included under the topic Early Giffune Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Giffune family to Ireland

 Some of the Giffune family moved to Ireland, but this topic is not covered in this excerpt.

 Another 57 words (4 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Giffune family

 In the immigration and passenger lists a number of early immigrants bearing the name Giffune were found: Mr. Giffen settled in Boston in 1769; Thomas Giffen settled in Jamaica in 1801; Hannah Giffin settled in Pennsylvania in 1771; followed by John Giffin in 1840.
 In Newfoundland the surname came to be spelled Whiffen and Wiffin, with many family members established at Bonavista.
 William Wiffen was registered in Bonavista in 1828.

 - Reaney, P.H and R.M.
 Wilson, A Dictionary of English Surnames.
 London: Routledge, 1991.
 Print.
 (ISBN 0-415-05737-X)

 - Bardsley, C.W, A Dictionary of English and Welsh Surnames: With Special American Instances.
 Wiltshire: Heraldry Today, 1901.
 Print.
 (ISBN 0-900455-44-6)